Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: Second scenario: Non-minimal derivative coupling to Einstein tensor

 \section{Second scenario: Non-minimal derivative coupling to Einstein tensor}

-In this section, we explore a model in which the derivatives of scalar field is non-minimally coupled to the Einstein tensor, within the background of NC-Sch black holes (\ref{Sch}).
-The most general form of this kind of coupling with linear curvature tensors $R_{\mu\nu}$ and $R$ was proposed by a Lagrangian in Ref.~\cite{Amendola:1993uh} from inflationary point of view.
-Though the equation of motion of scalar field derived from this Lagrangian is no longer of the second-order, It has been shown \cite{Sushkov:2009hk} that for a particular choice of couplings, \ie when the scalar field is coupled with the Einstein’s tensor, the equation of motion can be simplified to a second-order differential equation.
-However, this coupling alters the dynamics of scalar perturbations, leading to modifications in the QNMs spectra.
-Such modifications may reflect quantum gravity effects rooted in the NC structure of spacetime, with possible implications for observable phenomenology.
-In fact, the kinetic coupling modifies the effective geometry seen by the scalar field and alters the structure of the field's propagation, potentially leading to the instabilities or novel damping behaviors.
+In this section, we explore a model in which the derivatives of the scalar field are non-minimally coupled to the Einstein tensor in the background of the NC-Sch black hole (see Eq.~(\ref{Sch})).
+The most general form of this type of coupling, involving the linear curvature tensors $R_{\mu\nu}$ and $R$, was proposed from an inflationary perspective in Ref.~\cite{Amendola:1993uh}.
+Although the scalar field equation derived from this Lagrangian is generally not of second order, it has been shown \cite{Sushkov:2009hk} that for a particular choice of couplings — specifically, when the scalar field is coupled to the Einstein tensor — the equation of motion reduces to a second-order differential equation.
+This coupling modifies the dynamics of scalar perturbations, leading to alterations in the QNM spectrum.